Last updated: 01.02.2023

-To simplify it, completing payments on the ledger is indispensable as it ensures delivery of the tokenized security upon investment.
+To simplify it, completing payments on the ledger is indispensable as it ensures instant delivery of assets upon investment.
 Not only does this save a tremendous amount of time and reduces costs imposed by intermediaries, it also provides the asset seller (issuer) with the benefits of reducing risk of not receiving the funds invested to almost 0 and vice versa.

-Bitbond’s stable coin issuance platform allows for the issuance of fiat-backed e-money used for on-chain payments, including primary investments, coupon payments, trading and bond repayments.
+Bitbond’s stablecoin issuance platform allows for the issuance of fiat-backed e-money used for on-chain payments, including primary investments, coupon payments, trading and bond repayments.
 In secondary trades, on-chain payments allow for instant Delivery vs. Payment (DvP) , thereby eliminating settlement risk of transactions.

 Issuers receive the funds raised from their offering in the form of stable coin payments into their wallet.
 Coupon payments are debited from their wallets and paid out to Investor wallets automatically.
 A fiat-backed stable coin (i.e. e-money or digital cash) is used within the platform for the following process steps:

 Bitbond was the first issuer to receive BaFin prospect approval for its tokenized bond offering in Europe.
-This set a remarkable milestone in Bitbond’s approach towards their technology and the industry in general.
+This set a remarkable milestone in Bitbond’s approach towards our technology and the industry in general.
 Such an approach was groundbreaking as it contributed to the approval from a blockchain skeptical governing body at the time.
-Ever since, Germany and Europe in general have been more welcoming of this new approach to issuing securities.
-For instance, the German Federal Government published its Blockchain strategy in September 2019, which places a focus on the application of blockchain in the financial sector:
+Ever since Germany, and Europe in general. have been more welcoming to innovation via the use of blockchain and DLT.